Paillat-dev/Botator/README.md

 # Adding the bot to your discord server
 In order to add the bot to your discord server, you will need  an OpenAI API key.
 You can create an account and take one [here](https://beta.openai.com/account/api-keys). **Please note that you'll have 18$ free credits (it's really enough if you don't use the bot contineousely) when creating your account.
 They will be slowly used, and will expire 3 months after you created your accound, and when they have all been used or expired, you'll need to buy new tokens.
 You can check your tokens usage [here](https://beta.openai.com/account/usage).**

+When adding the bot to your server you agree to our [privacy policy](https://github.com/Paillat-dev/Botator/blob/main/privacypolicy.md) and our [terms of service](https://github.com/Paillat-dev/Botator/blob/main/tos.md)
 You can add the bot to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1046051875755134996&permissions=2214808576&scope=applications.commands%20bot). **PLEASE NOTE THAT WE ARE NOT RESPONSIBLE FOR ANY MISUSE YOU'LL DO WITH THE BOT..**

 Then, run the following commands to set your bot up:

 First **/setup**, define the channel you want the bot to talk into and your OPENAI api key.

-Then, if you want, **/advanced** to define some more advanced parameters..
+Then, if you want, **/advanced** to define some more advanced parameters..)

 Please note that we can possibly log the messages that are sent for **no more than 24h**, and that we will store your openai API key.
 You can always delete your API key from our servers by doing **/delete**.
 Please note that this action is irreversible.